Emergency workers have among the riskiest jobs in the world.

 Responding to emergencies

 Unions must be a key player in rebuilding/reconstruction (or Build Back Better) plans.
-Crises expose weaknesses in readiness systems and highlight the need for advance trade union and Quality Public Services.
+Crises expose weaknesses in readiness systems and highlight the need to advance trade union and Quality Public Services.

 In the course of their job, first responders and frontline workers show the highest level of professionalism and dedication to saving lives and protecting infrastructure and property.
 This demonstrates their essential role in post-emergency decision-making.